Skip to main content

 }

-Make HTTP requests to external services using the built-in fetch function:
+Make HTTP requests to external services: Server-side fetch:

 const data = await fetch('https://api.example.com/data')

-const parsed = JSON.parse(data) // If response is JSON
+const parsed = JSON.parse(data) // Parse JSON manually

 // Set results in variables